Back to Insights

 Avoiding the Measurement Theater Trap

-Gartner published advisory research in September 2025 warning that fifty-seven percent of enterprise transformation measurement programs track vanity metrics — prompt volume, login frequency, feature activation counts — rather than business outcome indicators.
+A recurring failure mode in our engagements is measurement theater: transformation programs that track vanity metrics.
+Prompt volume, login frequency, feature activation counts.
+Rather than business outcome indicators.
 Credible measurement requires establishing baseline performance data across targeted workflows before deployment, defining success thresholds collaboratively with department leadership, and conducting structured retrospective assessments at sixty-day and one-hundred-eighty-day intervals using independent evaluation methodologies.

 Practical Next Steps